iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 This method will have the DID URL fragment `#authentication` by default and can be easily retrieved with `Document::authentication`.

-NOTE: the generated document is unsigned, see `Document::sign`.
+NOTE: the generated document is unsigned, see `Document::signDocument`.

 Arguments: